syl22-00/pocketsphinx.js-en_US-hub4wsj_sc_8k/README.md

 # 1. usage

-For general usage of `pocketsphinx.js`, see https://github.com/syl22-00/pocketsphinx.js/blob/master/README.md.
+For general usage see the docs of the base library (once installed, in `bower_components/pocketsphinx.js-lib/README.md`).

 Following are the specific for that model.

 a.
 Loading the acoustic model

-The files must be loaded in the recognizer, with a call to the "load" command and the following file names:
+The files must be loaded in the recognizer, with a call to the "load" command prior to initialization.
+The following file names should be used:

 ```javascript
 data = {command: 'load', data: ["feat.params.js", "mdef.js", "means.js", "noisedict.js", "sendump.js", "transition_matrices.js", "variances.js"].map(function(x) {return "../pocketsphinx.js-en_US-hub4wsj_sc_8k/" + x;}